Search all sites near me now

 Understanding the changing health of our rivers and streams is reliant on high quality data from long-term monitoring programmes.
 State of the Environment river health monitoring data on LAWA is available from 2004 onwards, and there are over 1.8 million records for water quality and macroinvertebrate monitoring.
 These numbers represent the huge collective effort and investment by regional councils, unitary authorities, research agencies and others.
 In recent times, monitoring staff across the country have worked hard to get back to sampling as soon as possible through COVID-19 lockdowns and extreme weather events.
 In some cases, these challenges have created gaps in our long-term data which we openly acknowledge and do our best to minimise the impact of.

-As a project, we are working to further align our reporting with the NPS-FM 2020 and include information on a wider variety of indicators as long-term monitoring data becomes increasingly available over time.
+As a project, we are working to align our reporting with national legislation and include information on a wider variety of indicators as long-term monitoring data becomes increasingly available over time.
 There will be a broader range of indicators available to better understand the health of our rivers as councils introduce changes to their monitoring network to better respond to up-and-coming legislative requirements, such as being able to report on ecosystem health, human contact, mahinga kai, and threatened species.
 Once more indicators are available, we will be able to provide a more holistic ‘health check’, and integrate assessments of rivers, lakes, groundwater, and estuaries.

 LAWA Project partners are working hard to improve the consistency of monitoring across New Zealand through the development and use of National Environmental Monitoring Standards (NEMS).
 As these standards are implemented, we expect to see further improvements in the availability of high-quality data on our environment.